 - Non-profit agencies that pay for prescription drugs and healthcare services for indigent people, but only if the primary business of the agency is not the provision of healthcare/reimbursement for medical treatments, etc.

 - Education records included in the Family Educational Rights and Privacy Act of 1974

-When a staff member joins a company, or their job description changes to include the handling of PHI or sensitive personal information (SPI), that individual must be given privacy training within 60 days of the date of hire or change to their job description.
-Ongoing training is also necessary with a minimum of two sessions to be completed by relevant staff every two years.
+When a staff member joins a company, or their job description changes to include the handling of PHI or sensitive personal information (SPI), that individual must be given privacy training within 90 days of the date of hire or change to their job description.
+Ongoing training is also necessary whenever a material change in state or federal law concerning PHI affects the role of staff.
 The training sessions must be officially recorded, and a signature must be obtained from the employee to prove the training session has been provided.

 The content of the training sessions should focus to the individual and reflect the nature of PHI/SPI access and handling duties that they carry out.